-The arguer states in the conclusion that something is the case and supports this claim by stating that many people believe the same.
-Since the argument fits the form q is true, because q is Z, it can be identified as a second-order predicate argument.
-In this specific case, q is instantiated by ‘that I am the world’s greatest writer of 140 character sentences’ and Z by ‘was said by many people’.
+The arguer states that he is the world’s greatest writer of 140 character sentences and supports this claim by mentioning that many people have said so.
+Since the argument fits the form q is T, because q is Z, it can be identified as a second-order predicate argument.
+While ‘T’ has the fixed meaning ‘is true’, in this specific case, q is instantiated by ‘that I am the world’s greatest writer of 140 character sentences’ and Z by ‘was said by many people’.

 Second-order predicate arguments are further differentiated by identifying the types of statement in the conclusion and the premise.
 In this case, the former is a statement of (logical) value and the latter a statement of fact, which means that we are dealing with a second-order predicate argument supporting a value with a fact (1 pre VF).